memgraph/docs/products/memgraph/upcoming/tutorials/understanding-music-with-modules.md

-## Understanding music (with modules)
+## Understanding music (with query modules)

-This article is a part of a series intended to show users how to use Memgraph on real-world data and, by doing so, retrieve some interesting and useful information.
+This article is part of a series intended to show users how to use Memgraph on real-world data and, by doing so, retrieve some interesting and useful information.

-We highly recommend checking out the other articles from this series which are listed in our [tutorial overview section](tutorials-overview.md).
+We highly recommend checking out the other articles from this series which are listed in our [tutorial overview section](tutorials.md).

 ### Introduction